-As of November, 17, 2020 the total number of eligible students who have applied for and received an emergency financial aid grant under Section 18004(a)(1) of the CARES Act is 2,052.
+There were approximately 4,200 students at Auburn University at Montgomery who were potentially eligible for HEERF II emergency student funding.
+As of July 8, 2021, the total number of eligible students who have applied for and received an emergency financial aid grant under HEERF II is 3,520.

 Quarterly Budget and Expenditure Reporting – 9-30-2020 under CARES Act Section 18004(a)(1) Institutional Portion – Cumulative Expenditures through 9/30/2020